The DELTA Approach, the language of the home

 With the technology available today (hearing aids including cochlear implants and BAHA) fitted and managed well and worn during all waking hours deaf children have a real chance to hear.
 They will then have the opportunity to learn through listening in the same way as normally hearing children.

-Through the Natural Aural Approach, children can take their place in the hearing world.
+Through learning to listen and learning the language of their home, children can take their place in the world.
 As they develop language naturally, in the same way as hearing children do, they have the potential to access and join in all the experiences of their hearing peers.

 An Auditory Environment

-For deaf children to develop their hearing capacity to the full, they need to grow up and learn in a place where listening and talking are the normal way of life.
-The deaf child can learn to listen and talk in any place where a spoken language is the way people communicate.
+For children to develop to the full, they need to grow up and learn in a place where listening and talking are the normal way of life.
+Deaf children have the same needs, and can learn to listen and talk in any place where a spoken language is the way people communicate.
 Fundamental to this is consideration to the quality of interaction, awareness of the acoustic environment, management of the equipment and recognition that the child is an active learner.

 Speaking with deaf children should be like speaking with other children who are of the same age.
 It should be quick and expressive with good intonation.
 Normal speech is the easiest to hear, for deaf children too!
 Over articulation and slowed down speech for the deaf child, really makes it more difficult to hear.